ISISComputingGroup/ibex_developers_manual/doc/deployment/deploy/ansible.md

 This involves:
 1) copying over the keys in [this repo](https://github.com/ISISComputingGroup/keys)
-2) disabling openssh password-authentication (ie. you can only use pub/priv keys!)
+2) disabling OpenSSH password-authentication (ie. you can only use pub/priv keys!)

 It can be run multiple times if for example you wanted to update the deployed keys if someone new joins the team or someone gets a new computer with a different public key.